 Emilio Fede interview with Ruby on the case.

 With Berlusconi entering politics, Fede's and Tg4 changed their angle, leading to a clear and obvious support of Berlusconi to the extent that the Prime Minister jokingly accused Fede’s support of backfiring, by making Berlusconi seem less credible.
 Although Berlusconi owns the network and is Fede's boss, there is no evidence that there has been a direct order to tell the news in any particular way.
 And while Fede's style has likely cost him some viewers, it has also rewarded him with the rabid loyalty of others.
-Tg4 cannot in all honesty be labeled as objective, but it is amusing to watch and relatively legitimate.
+During his direction, Tg4 could not in all honesty be labeled as objective, but it was amusing to watch and relatively legitimate.
 Indeed, while Fede makes it clear what he believes, he doesn’t impose his views, instead choosing to present them in a polite way and often inviting members of the opposition to speak with him.
 All who do so are treated with dignity and respect, something that is not always the case on other networks.
+In 2012 Fede and Mediaset couldn't find an agreement on his employment, so he quit and moved to work for a local tv.

 Another interesting aspect of Emilio Fede is his love for gambling and for a certain type of social life.
 Happily married and loyal to his wife, he never refuses to appear on talk shows or attend special V.I.P. events.
-He enjoys going to the casino, something that creates room for much gossip - such behavior and his overall image are, of course in direct conflict with the academic stereotype of the journalist, and even with Fede himsel,f when compared to the early stages of his career.
+He enjoys going to the casino, something that creates room for much gossip - such behavior and his overall image are, of course in direct conflict with the academic stereotype of the journalist, and even with Fede himself, when compared to the early stages of his career.
+Maybe he even exagerated, because he's involved in the Ruby Gate, the trial for prostitution against Silvio Berlusconi, Nicole Minetti and Lelle Mora, besides Fede.